tgoelles/SICOPOLIS_docker/README.md

 Make a new folder.

-Then checkout the current version of SICOPOLIS (of use your own existing code)
+Then checkout the current version of SICOPOLIS (or use your own existing code)

 ```
 svn checkout --username anonsvn --password anonsvn \